 After asking yourselves these questions and making any appropriate changes, agree on a few important family rules together with your partner.
 Then as a family sit down and go over those rules together.
 Include one rule that informs your kids that hitting, kicking and/or throwing of objects will no longer be allowed….period.
 Get down on their level and really talk to them.

-Once everyone is aware of the rules, it’s time to put them in to action.
-However, first always try to focus on the positive rather than the negative.
-Try and catch your children behaving well, even if it’s just for a second.
+Once everyone is aware of the rules, it’s time to put them into action.
+However, first try to focus on the positive rather than the negative.
+Try to catch your children behaving well, even if it’s just for a second.
 Watch very carefully by getting other things off your plate so you can observe.
 Give lots of praise and encouragement.
 Next, make sure both children have lots of outlets to get rid of their physical energy, so they are tired at the end of the day.
 Initiate a routine if you don’t have one.
 Children feel much happier and more secure when they know what is coming next.

-Follow through on the plan
+My sons keep fighting: Follow through on the plan.

 For more help with your parenting, please visit my parenting services page.